Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

 We show that the solution of a system of equations over a complete lattice can be characterised using a parity game.

-\todoRi{RD: The significance of moving from continuous to complete lattices has not been discussed.
-Is the extension well motivated?\\ \ \\ P: practically, most of the algorithmic work is on finite lattices, hence I am not sure what we can say here.
-Probably just report what we said in the rebuttal: Besides its foundational interest, avoiding the reference to continuous lattices makes the theory simpler and open to a wider audience.}

-\begin{definition}[fixpoint game] Let $L$ be a complete lattice and let $B_L$ be a basis for $L$.
+\begin{definition}[powerset game] Let $L$ be a complete lattice with a basis $B_L$.
 Given a system $E$ of $m$ equations over $L$ of the kind $\vec{x} =_{\vec{\eta}} \vec{f} (\vec{x})$, the corresponding \emph{powerset game} is a parity game, with an existential player $\exists$ and a universal player $\forall$, defined as follows:

 \begin{itemize} \item The positions of $\exists$ are pairs $(b, i)$ where $b \in B_L$, $i \in \interval{m}$.
 Those of $\forall$ are tuples of subsets of the basis $\vec{X} = (X_1, \ldots, X_m) \in (\Pow{B_L})^m$.